 If you’d like to try Tailwind for free for a month, click here.

 I’ve used Grammarly since I started blogging, and it quickly became one of my favorite blogging tools.
 It is like spell-check, but better.

 I recommend signing up for their Premium plan which has a lot of great features.
 It checks for overused words, plagiarism, inconsistent writing style and unclear sentence structure among others.
 But, if you don’t a more affordable option, their free plan is great as well.

 If you, like me, aren’t very skilled with the camera, stock photos are going to be your best friends.
 I don’t have the time nor the patience to take my own photos, which is why I use stock photos.

-I hope you enjoyed this post on my favorite blogging resources!
+I hope you enjoyed this post on my favorite blogging tools for beginners!
 If you use something which helps your blogging that you think I would also enjoy, please leave it in the comments!